FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/resourcename.md

 The Resource Name is a display name assigned to a [*resource*](#glossary:resource).
 It is commonly used for cost analysis, reporting, and allocation scenarios.

+---
+The ResourceName column adheres to the following requirements:

+* ResourceName MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports billing based on provisioned resources.
+* If present, the column MUST conform to the following additional requirements:
+  * ResourceName MUST be of type String.
+  * ResourceName MUST conform to [String Handling](#stringhandling) requirements.
+  * ResourceName MUST be null if [ResourceId](#resourceid) is null or when the *resource* only has a system-generated ResourceId without an assigned display name.
+  * ResourceName MUST NOT be null if ResourceId is not null and the *resource* has an assigned display name.
+  * ResourceName SHOULD NOT duplicate ResourceId.

+---
 The ResourceName column adheres to the following requirements:

 * The ResourceName column MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports billing based on provisioned resources.